 Michael Brierley focuses primarily on rehabilitation and post-operative hip and knee surgeries, with a specialty in musculoskeletal and sports physiotherapy.
 He has worked with many local sports teams, and has extensive training in multiple forms of physiotherapy.

 Active Back Care is also pleased to welcome Jessica Fearnside to our team of qualified practitioners.
-A recent graduate of the University of Sydney, Jessica is a keen athlete and fitness enthusiast.
+A graduate of the University of Sydney, Jessica is a keen athlete and fitness enthusiast.
 She also has a special interest in sports injuries and in incorporating exercise based techniques into her treatment protocols.
 Jessica has served as a physiotherapist for NSW Handball and the Sydney University Handball Club.

 Active Back Care’s team of highly trained Castle Hill physiotherapists also work closely with our chiropractors and massage therapists – our goal is to provide you with the best possible care.
 To learn more about the rest of the health care practitioners that work at Active Back Care visit our Meet the Team page.
 To find out more about our professional philosophy and what sets us apart from other wellness clinics, please visit our Why Choose Us page.